Become a Member

-Entry Routes to Becoming a CPA
+Entry Points to Becoming a CPA

-New CPA Program (Regulation 6-1; Student Registration)
+CPA Professional Education Program (Regulation 6-1; Student Registration)

-51 Credit-Hour-Requirement (Regulation 6-4; Legacy CA Student Registration)
+Legacy CA 51 Credit-Hour-Requirement (Regulation 6-4; Legacy CA Student Registration)

 Individuals who are currently enrolled in degree-credit programs leading to the 51-credit-hour requirement (bachelors, post-graduate degree-credit diplomas, or continuing education degree-credit courses) will be bridged into the new CPA Certification Program.